HotSauceNinja/SEI-Project-2/README.md

  }, [wordSearched])
 ```

-We then worked to finalise the look of our page.
+We then finalised the look of our page.
 My colleague suggested naming the website Contra Dictionary, which we both thought is a great idea and immediately implemented it.

 We used [Special Elite](https://fonts.google.com/specimen/Special+Elite?preview.text_type=custom) as our main font because it resembled old printing press letters.

-Just before the deadline, we also did a few further changes and adjustments using flexbox and added some shading to help with reading visibility of text.
+Just before the deadline, we also did a few further changes and adjustments using flexbox, and added some shading to help with the readability of the text.

 ![no_word_searched](https://github.com/HotSauceNinja/SEI-Project-2-ContraDictionary/blob/main/src/images/no_word_searched.png?raw=true)